 The question sits in my health screening form and states, ‘Do you feel frequently tired?’ – nearly every single response out of the thousands of screening forms that women have filled in for me over the years, says ‘yes’.

-I always wonder two things:
+This intrigues me and I always wonder two things:

 - If they are vegetarian or vegan (nothing wrong with this) and,